w3c/wg-effectiveness/process.md

 * Expected time commitments from the team (W3C staff)
 * Intellectual property information.

-Other possible items to include in the Charter is participation requirements (for Interest Groups), voting procedures, and constraints on participants and deliverables not covered in the [W3C Process Document](https://w3c.github.io/w3process/)
+Other possible items to include in the Charter is participation requirements (for Interest Groups), voting procedures, and constraints on participants and deliverables not covered in the [W3C Process Document](https://w3c.github.io/w3process/).

 Further details can be found in the [W3C Process Document](https://w3c.github.io/w3process/#WGCharter).

 @todo include information on Reference Drafts and other terminology as of 5.2.6.

 ### Charter Extensions
 Working and Interest Groups can be extended past their agreed Charter completion dates.
-The [Director](#) can do this by simply announcing to the [AC Mailing List](#) that the group has been extended and the new time period.
+The [Director](#the-director) can do this by simply announcing to the [AC Mailing List](#) that the group has been extended and the new time period.

 Details on group extensions can be found in the [W3C Process Document](https://w3c.github.io/w3process/#charter-extension).

-### Group Extensions
-Interest and Working Group Charters can be extended past the duration initially identified in their Charter.
-For more rules associated with Charter extension please see the [W3C Process Document](https://w3c.github.io/w3process/#charter-extension).

 ## Participants
 Participants in Interest and Working Groups should be technically capable, fair and confident to speak and interact with others in the group.
 There are four types of group participant; all can participate in an Interest Group, all but ***public participants*** can participate in a Working Group.

 * **Member Representatives**: An individual representative from a W3C member oragnisation.
 AC members nominate people within their organisation to participate within groups (in some cases an AC member may be able to [nominate someone from outside their organisation](https://w3c.github.io/w3process/#member-rep)).
   * **Members in Working Groups:** Before joining the group, the AC member sends a statement that confirms the new member agrees with the participation terms detailed in the charter.
-  * **Members in Interest Groups:** Before joining the group, the AC member checks the participation intructions in the group charter (which can involve a statement as for working groups or could simply involve signing the new member up to the group mailing list).
+  * **Members in Interest Groups:** Before joining the group, the AC member checks the participation intructions in the group charter (which can involve a statement as for working groups or could simply involve adding the new member to the group mailing list).
 * **Invited Experts**: an individual with valuable expertise to a group and is not an employee of a W3C Member.
 [Detailed rules](https://w3c.github.io/w3process/#group-participation) apply for becoming an Invited Expert.
 * **Team Representatives**: staff members of W3C.
 Team members can be a Team Contact or a regular participant of a group.
 * **Public Participants**: members of the public.
 Cannot be Working Group participants.

-Generally all group members are members of the group until the group closes or they [resign](resigns) from the group.
+Generally all group members are members of the group until the group closes or they resign from the group.

 For more information on members including dismisal processes see the W3C Process Document on [Participation Criteria](https://w3c.github.io/w3process/#ParticipationCriteria) and [Group Participation](https://w3c.github.io/w3process/#group-participation).